 - Notify the ILL Department Head immediately for lost, stolen, or extremely damaged loans, 225-578-6722, firstname.lastname@example.org, to prevent library privileges from being blocked while this matter is being cleared up with the lending library.

 - Patrons should return the loan to Interlibrary Loan Services as quickly as possible.

-- We will return the item to the lender as quickly as possible.
+- Once recieved, ILL will return the item to the lender as quickly as possible.

 - Patrons will receive an email notification if fees are charged by the lender.

-- LSU Libraries will charge the patron an additional $30.00 processing fee with a lender charged fee.
+- LSU Libraries will charge the patron an additional $30.00 processing fee when the lender charges a fee.